All of this counteroffensive by the White House pointing out the Democrats believed in weapons of mass destruction and all the rest of it.

 Maybe he should listen more.

-Paul Ehrlich, who's still teaching, still preaching the population bomb was his 1968 prediction that the world's uh population would overwhelm its resources and we would have mass starvation by the late 1970s.
+Paul Ehrlich, who's still teaching, still preaching the population bomb, was his 1968 prediction that the world's population would overwhelm its resources and we would have mass starvation by the late 1970s.

-The world population not only is not starving, uh more people are eating more than ever before, but the fact is the fact is that the birth rate worldwide is declining at such a rate that there are now uh let's see, a hundred and twenty countries in which the absolute population growth is going down.
+The world population not only is not starving, more people are eating more than ever before, but the fact is that the birth rate worldwide is declining at such a rate that there are now, let's see, 120 countries in which the absolute population growth is going down.

-In other words, uh the in uh in future years the population will decrease.
+In other words, in future years, the population will decrease.

-The global fertility rate is now at 2.9 children for every woman of childbearing age, a decrease of nearly fifty percent since nineteen seventy-two.
+The global fertility rate is now at 2.9 children for every woman of childbearing age, a decrease of nearly 50 percent since 1972.

-The uh UN projection is that the world's fertility rate will fall below replacement levels by two thousand forty-five when the human population will start shrinking.
+The UN projection is that the world's fertility rate will fall below replacement levels by 2045 when the human population will start shrinking.

 It will not have exhausted the Earth's resources.

-Oil will be uh discovered, and if the Sierra Club will let us, it will actually be uh mined and uh put into your SUV.
+And if the Sierra Club will let us, it will actually be mined and put into your SUV.

-Shouldn't we try to de what is this mantra again?
+Shouldn't we try to what is this mantra again?

 Okay.

-Don't want to vote for drilling the oil we have, don't want to devote some time and money and effort to getting a giant pool of oil out of Alaska and safely into your Car, whatever you drive, and you make the choice.
+So then the same people who say reduce our dependence on foreign oil, then don't want to vote for Anwar, don't want to vote for drilling the oil we have, don't want to devote some time and money and effort to getting a giant pool of oil out of Alaska and safely into your car, whatever you drive, and you make the choice.

 How insane is that?